 Who is Andrew?

 Andrew was born and raised in Floral Park, where he still lives today.
-Growing up in a middle-class family, he learned early that progress comes from hard work, integrity, and standing up for others—values instilled by parents and grandparents who led by example.
+Growing up in a middle-class family, he learned early that progress comes from hard work, integrity, and standing up for others.

-Andrew’s family history is deeply rooted in the fight for justice.
-During the Civil Rights Movement, his grandmother traveled south as a Freedom Rider, standing with African Americans demanding basic rights and dignity.
-When the first African-American family moved into his grandparents’ Long Island neighborhood and faced violent harassment, Andrew’s grandparents opened their home to them, offering protection despite threats against themselves.
+That lesson runs deep.
+During the Civil Rights Movement, Andrew’s grandmother traveled south as a Freedom Rider.
+When the first Black family moved into his grandparents’ Long Island neighborhood and faced violent harassment, his grandparents opened their home to protect them—despite threats against themselves.

 Those same values guide Andrew today.
-He is a proud public servant and attorney with the New York City Department of Buildings, where he has prosecuted unscrupulous landlords and contractors and now helps draft legislation that keeps New Yorkers safe.
-Outside of work, he has organized with groups like Sunrise Movement NYC, the Working Families Party, and Riders Alliance to fight for climate action, affordable housing, and a transit system that works for everyone.
+As a public servant and attorney with the New York City Department of Buildings, he has held negligent landlords accountable and helped draft laws that keep New Yorkers safe.
+Outside of work, he has organized with groups like Sunrise Movement NYC, Working Families Party, and Riders Alliance to fight for climate action, affordable housing, and reliable public transit.

 A man with glasses smiling while holding a Boston Terrier dog in front of bushes and plants in a garden.